datefixR standardizes dates in different formats or with missing data: for example dates which have been provided from free text web forms.

 datefixR also allows the imputation of missing days and months with user-controlled behavior.

-datefixR also supports dates provided in different languages.
+datefixR also supports dates provided in different languages and provides translated warning and error messages.
 The following languages are currently supported:

 - Français (French)